• Skip to primary navigation

 How to Make Brownies

 If you’re ready to make the best brownies of your life, follow these simple step-by-step instructions.
-Be warned, these brownies have intense fudge flavor.
+Be warned, these brownies have an intense fudge flavor.

 Step #1: Gather Your Ingredients